-The RSE programme is principally taught in year 6 and will be led by the class teacher.
-However issues associated RSE will be covered in the other year groups as part of the wider PSHE.
+The RSE programme is principally taught in years 5 and 6.
+The sessions will be led by the class teacher.
+However issues associated RSE will be covered in the other year groups as part of the wider PSHE and will be delivered by a HLTA who has received PSHE training and accreditation.

-The aspects of RSE contained within the Science curriculum will be taught alongside the rest of the agreed programme.
+The aspects of RSE contained within the Science curriculum will be taught by the class teacher alongside the rest of the agreed programme.

-National Curriculum Science:
+National Curriculum science units associated with RSE: